ksassnowski/laravel-shareable-models-docs/README.md

 ]);

 $link = ShareableLink::buildFor($user)
-    // We can password protect the created link ->setPassword('hunter2')
+    // We can password protect the created link.
+    ->setPassword('hunter2')

-    // By default generated links are inactive ->setActive()
+    // By default generated links are inactive.
+    ->setActive()

     // You can prefix the created link to create unique routes
-    // for different models
+    // for different models.
     ->setPrefix('users')

+    // We can configure the link to throw an event every time
+    // it is visited by a user.
+That way you can attach arbitrary
+    // event listeners to it.
+For example, you might want to
+    // notify the user who shared the link via email that it has
+    // been visited.
+    ->notifyOnVisit()

     // We can assign an expiration date to a link to ensure
     // it can only be visited until a certain date.